bartengine27/hostr/README.md

 * Log into the Proxmox Web UI
 * Select datacenter from the left menu
-* Select users from the left sub-menu
+* Select users fromf the left sub-menu
 * We will use the default root@pam user
 * Select API tokens from the left sub-menu
 * Click add